-Fingernails must be kept clean, neat, and trimmed to a length considered safe and appropriate.
-Students and faculty are to adhere to clinical departments "no polish" and/or "no artificial nails" policy due to patient/health regulations and concerns.
+Fingernails must be kept clean, neat, and trimmed to a length considered safe and appropriate (not to exceed 1/4 inch beyond the fingertip).
+Students are to adhere to clinical departments "no polish" and/or "no artificial nails" policy due to patient/health regulations and concerns.